dashpay/docs/developers/integration.rst

 SDK Resources
 =============

-This documentation is also available as a `PDF <https://github.com/dashpay/docs/raw/master/binary/integration/Integration-Resources-SDK.pdf>`__.

 SDKs (Software Development Kits) are used to accelerate the design and development of a product for the Dash Network.
 These resources can